-- We divide the traing sample by the best separating cut on the best variable. - We repeat the procedure until the stopping conditions are fulfilled, for example: number of leafs, number of events in a leaf etc. - The ratio S/B in a leaf defines the classification (binary signal or background, or a real number giving the probability, that a given event is a signal).
+- We start from the root. - We divide the training sample by the best separating cut on the best variable. - We repeat the procedure until the stopping conditions are fulfilled, for example: number of leafs, number of events in a leaf etc. - The ratio S/B in a leaf defines the classification (binary signal or background, or a real number giving the probability, that a given event is a signal).